fanyue322/TDEseq/README.md

 #> Active assay: RNA (200 features, 0 variable features)
 ```
 ### Create a TDEseq object
 We show how to create a TDEseqObject object.
 We can create a TDEseqObject using the count matrix and meta data.
 Although we provide normalize function to perform log normalization for raw counts data, we recommend the users provided their own normalized scRNA-seq data.
+The time points information and sample information (for mixed model only) should be contained in the meta.data.
 ```
 counts=Seurat::GetAssayData(seurat,'counts')
 norm.data=Seurat::GetAssayData(seurat,'data')